 - Shopping – pick up locally made artwork and crafts at the Art Den.

-Pop into the Island Café for a huge range of tempting dishes, from light lunches to full roast dinners, or head along to The Gannet Restaurant at the Isle of Coll Hotel for hearty meals made from locally sourced ingredients, including seafood, lamb and beef.
+Head along to The Gannet Restaurant at the Isle of Coll Hotel for hearty meals made from locally sourced ingredients, including seafood, lamb and beef.

 The ferry from Oban in Argyll to Arinagour on the Isle of Coll takes 2 hours and 30 minutes and runs all year round.
 Check out the summer ferry timetable (valid late March till late October) and the winter ferry timetable (valid late October till late March) and book your tickets with CalMac.